 Yes, the PCH scam really exists.
 Not from the publisher's house, but there are several people who want to take benefits of your greed.
 They send a fake letter of the winner announcement to a random address and hope someone to believe it is real.

 Here two-letter images are given.
 The real one and the fake one.

 Fake one asks the winner to keep it confidential to avoid false claims.
 It also tells you to ready to pay customs taxes and processing fees.
 It suggests contacting a particular agent, who will manage your winning.

-The real letter doesn’t tell to keep secret.
+The real letter doesn’t tell us to keep it secret.
 They will just confirm that you are not an employee or related to anyone inside the PCH.
 It is a notarized notice.
 And if you have any confusion you can verify with the company internal data.
 Call 800-645-9242 to verify your winning letter.

 You may find lots of stories of fraud happens regarding PCH.
 Visit Mcall.com to read the full details.

 80 Years old Bucks County resident lost $6,800 in such a scam.
 Read the above news to know how it happened.

 So What the US Law says about Sweepstakes